kuu/ooyala-api/README.md

-  dash          Remote asset URL for MPEG-DASH hls           Remote asset URL for HTTP Live Streaming hds           Remote asset URL for HTTP Dynamic Streaming
+  dash          Remote asset URL for MPEG-DASH hls           Remote asset URL for HTTP Live Streaming hds           Remote asset URL for HTTP Dynamic Streaming info          If specified the output will be source_file_info

 ```